Posts

 Start Somewhere

 Eventually you use up every excuse in your book for not doing the thing you keep saying you’re going to do.
-You’ve procrastinated yourself into a corner and realize it’s either time to just do it, or finally forget about it and move on.

 Continue reading →